 The diagnosis of this type of fungus is difficult, because the methods that allow it is identification aren't specific enough to identify this type, so it is important to perform more specific tests, such as PCR, for example to confirm the species.
 In addition, this fungus can be isolated from various biological materials, for example blood, wound secretions, respiratory secretions and urine, for example.

 Who is most at risk?

-The risk of Candida auris infection is greater when a person is hospitalized for a long time, has previously used antifungal drugs, has central venous catheter or other tubes in the body, has recently undergone surgical procedures, has chronic diseases such as diabetes, for example, and finds themselves with weakened immune systems.
+The risk of Candida auris infection is higher when the person is hospitalized for a long period in the hospital, previously used antifungals, have central venous catheter or other tubes in the body, as this fungus has the ability to adhere to medical equipment, making it difficult treatment and favoring its proliferation.

 Treatment for Candida auris